flybywiresim/docs/docs/fbw-a32nx/installation.md

 1. Go to your General Settings in MSFS and activate Developer Mode.
 2. Go to the menu and open the Virtual Filesystem.
-3. Click on Packages Folder --> "Open Community Folder" (3).
+3. Click on Packages Folder --> "Open Community Folder".

 This opens the Community folder in a Windows Explorer.